 An equipment blank, also known as a rinsate blank, is collected to check the cleanliness of sampling devices and adequacy of field deconning procedures.
-An equipment blank is prepared by pouring deionized water over or into reusable sampling equipment following decontamination, usually midway through a day of sampling.
-The equipment blank is collected for laboratory analysis to show proper sampling procedures and deconning is taking place between sample collection.
-The equipment blank is submitted to the laboratory as a sample to be analyzed by the same method as the parent samples.
+An equipment blank is prepared by pouring deionized water over or into reusable sampling equipment following decontamination.
+The equipment blank is collected for laboratory analysis to show proper sampling procedures and deconning is taking place.